New AminoSensyl™ Ingredients Open Doors for Plant-based Hair Care

 Breakthrough Conditioning for Sustainable BTAC Replacement

-• Equivalent performance to BTAC
+- Equivalent conditioning to BTAC (Behentrimonium Chloride)

 Related Articles

-Inolex Caprylhydroxamic Acid (CHA) Approved in Canada FAQ Document
+Frequently Asked Questions: Caprylhydroxamic Acid (CHA) in Canada

-Inolex Caprylhydroxamic Acid (CHA) has been approved for cosmetic use in Canada.
-Please view our FAQ document for more information surrounding CHA use in Canada.
+Inolex products containing Caprylhydroxamic Acid (CHA) are authorized for cosmetic use in Canada.
+Please view our FAQ document for more information.

 Safer Products for Washington signal rising regulatory pressure for US beauty industry